 Some borrowers, however, may want to start paying attention.
 If you have a student loan with a variable interest rate, you could soon start to see a slight relief in your payments.

-Here’s everything you need to know about the Fed’s decision to cut interest rates by 25 basis points and what it means for your student loan debt.
+Here’s everything you need to know about the Fed’s emergency decision to cut interest rates to near zero and what it means for your student loan debt.

 If you have a federal student loan